a7med7ossam/shoes-agent-store/README.md

 ```

 ## Step 4: The Magic Command
+Find Docker app icon and run it then
-Now, run the single command that reads your `docker-compose.yml` and builds everything from scratch:
+Run the single command that reads your `docker-compose.yml` and builds everything from scratch:

 ```bash
 docker compose up --build -d